sysfatal/sysfatal.github.io/polyglottar-en.md

-Most polyglots break the metadata structure of one of their _types_ because most file formats put the *magic number*  (or *file signature*) at offset 0.
-You have to pick one magic for the file.
+Most polyglots break the metadata structure of one of their _types_ because most file formats put the *magic number*  (or *file signature*) at offset 0, so you have to pick only one magic number for the file.

 Nevertheless, there are
 some weird file types that don't put the *magic number* at offset 0.
 One